News

 The Bloom-Gutmann Prize

-The Bloom-Gutmann Prize, which honours the founders of the Electrochemistry Division of the RACI, the late Professor Harry Bloom and Dr Felix Gutmann, is awarded to the best student presentation at the Australasian Electrochemistry Conference.
+The Bloom-Gutmann Prize, which honours the founders of the Electrochemistry Division of the RACI, Professor Harry Bloom (University of Tasmania) and Dr Felix Gutmann (Macquarie University), is awarded to the best student presentation at the Australasian Electrochemistry Conference (now ANZES) .
 The prize was first awarded in 1978.
 The award is an inscribed medal and a cheque for $100.
 Selection will be made by a sub-committee of the Division who will have opportunity to talk to the candidates and assess their contributions during the conference.

 Newsletters 1996-2000